WL6W50 - Empowering London: Working within the Community (2021/22)

 The module is designed to enhance your wider personal and professional development.
 It will facilitate application and progression of knowledge gained via your studies and wider life experience.
 The module includes values-driven, professional training and work experience to assist in preparing you for your individual future career.
 Through work based practice, you will positively contribute to a key part of the University’s Strategic agenda, addressing current social and economic issues facing London communities.
 This unique module allows you to be challenged by contributing to current, real world projects, working with the University and students from other professional disciplines to make a positive difference to society.

 The initial stages of this 15 credit, year-long module will introduce you to a range of professional skills and techniques, including: reflective self-assessment; preparation for employment as a values-driven graduate within inclusive work environments; becoming an ethical leader; being a critical employee and developing approaches for co-operative and collaborative working.

 You will then be introduced to employment experience opportunities supporting organisations and/or individuals in the local community.
 This could include working with communities and organisations towards programmes aiming to address collective identity and civic agency in neighbourhoods.
+The London Met Small Business and Charities and Social Enterprise Clinics, will additionally provide suitable opportunities for placements.
 You will work individually or in teams, in partnership with community institutions to support the activities of one of London Met’s strategic priorities - the Empowering London initiative.
 Your practice will positively contribute to addressing the challenges facing London which impact everyone’s lives.